MyFamilyClub is honoured to bring you the next inspirational woman Jessica Gibbs of Home Farm Glamping.

 What do you feel are your biggest achievements to date?

 Setting up Home Farm Glamping is probably my biggest achievement, although qualifying as a lawyer was also quite a good day!
 The idea for Home Farm Glamping came about when my father fell ill a few years ago.
-I was working in the City as a corporate lawyer at the time and, although he has now thankfully recovered, it became clear quite quickly that someone from the family needed to help him run the family farms in Hertfordshire.
+I was working in the City as a corporate lawyer at the time we used to have the best corporate and business transportation and, although he has now thankfully recovered, it became clear quite quickly that someone from the family needed to help him run the family farms in Hertfordshire.
 I handed in my notice to my law firm who persuaded me to stay on part time, so initially I spent 2 days in Dad’s office and three days as a lawyer.
 I realised that there was a fantastic opportunity to start a glamping site at Home Farm and so set to work on that – which effectively meant I was juggling three jobs.
 It was a pretty chaotic year but so satisfying.
 The wild flower meadow that is the centre of Home Farm Glamping was never very good agricultural land precisely because of the ancient and huge oak tree in the middle of it, and the other mature trees secluding it.
 But it does have a wonderful view across the fields to the nearby village, and from my childhood growing up there I knew it was a magic spot.
 In the evenings and weekends I threw myself into some research about glamping sites around the country, submitted a planning application (the tents need fully planning because they are up for 6 months of the year), and set to work preparing the site.
 I started the planning application over Christmas 2014 whilst still working full time, and Home Farm Glamping was open for guests by May 2015.
 I didn’t sleep much for those 5 months, but I loved every minute of the planning and preparing!
 We had a good first season, and managed to increase our bookings seven-fold in our second year.
 I have now taken on two new staff members, and we’re looking forward to our third season.
 It is my baby and I’m very proud of it.

 What are your ambitions in life?